Staying Calm and Collected: Tips for Your Daily Commute Stress

 You wake up, get dressed, maybe grab some breakfast, then you’re out the door.
-Now comes, for some people, the most stressful part of the day: the commute to work.
+Now comes, for some people, the most stressful part of the day: traveling to work.
 Between traffic, road work, and unexpected weather, there’s a lot to worry about during your drive.
 Staying relaxed while also focusing on your surroundings during the commute can be difficult, but finding that balance is very important to get to work promptly and safely.
-Here are some healthy changes to your daily routine that can have a positive impact on your commute.
+Here are some healthy changes to your daily routine that can have a positive impact on your commute stress.

 Before You Leave